 - 1.4.4.2 The deck plans of passenger ships shall indicate the deck area on which passengers can walk freely and maximum permissible crowding of passengers on free areas of the deck, with passengers moving to one side of the ship (refer to 3.1.2). - 1.4.5 Arrangement of doors, companionways and side scuttles.
-Angle of down-flooding. - 1.4.5.1 The arrangement plan of doors and companionways shall include all doors and companionways to exposed decks, as well as ports and hatches in the shell plating with appropriate references to their design. - 1.4.5.2 The arrangement plan of side scuttles shall incorporate all side scuttles located below the uppermost continuous deck, as well as the side scuttles in the superstructures and deckhouses taken into account when calculating the cross-curves of stability. - 1.4.5.3 A curve of angles of down-flooding through the lowest opening in the ship's side, deck or superstructure, assumed to be open, shall be appended to the calculations of cross-curves of stability for each ship.
-Openings for ventilation of machinery spaces, openings for ventilation of passenger spaces and other openings, which shall be open to allow air inside the ship when navigating in rough weather, shall be assumed open even if fitted with weathertight covers. - 1.4.6 Calculation of windage area of a ship. - 1.4.6.1 The windage area shall include the projections of all continuous surfaces of the ship's hull, superstructures and deckhouses on the centreline, as well as projections of masts, ventilators, boats, deck machinery, all tents that might be stretched in stormy weather as also the projections of side surfaces of deck cargoes, including timber cargo, if the ship design makes the carriage of it possible.
+Angle of down-flooding. - 1.4.5.1 The arrangement plan of doors and companionways shall include all doors and companionways to exposed decks, as well as ports and hatches in the shell plating with appropriate references to their design. - 1.4.5.2 The arrangement plan of side scuttles shall incorporate all side scuttles located below the uppermost continuous deck, as well as the side scuttles in the superstructures and deckhouses taken into account when calculating the cross-curves of stability. - 1.4.5.3 Openings for ventilation which shall be open to allow air inside the ship for the effective operation: openings for ventilation of machinery spaces, passenger spaces, emergency generator room, closed ro-ro spaces and other openings, shall be assumed open even if fitted with weathertight covers.